Kydoimos97/xpytools/README.md

 xpytools provides multiple import patterns.
 Choose based on your preference:

 ### Recommended Imports

+**Note: Be cautious with alias overwrites of different packages.
+The preferred import method is `from xpytools import xpyt` as this ensure uniqueness.
+Additionally this enforces prepending the targeted data type: `xpyt.txt.clean()` vs `clean()` which is ambigious.

 ```python
 # Type system shortcuts (most concise)